 Heart disease: Treatments

 Treatment of heart disease begins with prevention.
 Many forms of heart disease can be prevented or controlled effectively with prevention measures that include regular exercise, not smoking or drinking excessively, achieving and maintaining a healthy weight, and eating a heart-healthy well-balanced diet.
-Risk factors, such as high cholesterol, diabetes, and ...more treatments »
+Risk factors, such as high cholesterol, diabetes ...more treatments »

 Heart disease: Misdiagnosis